Tutorial for the serial Com-Server:

 Use of a Com-Server on the other hand provides a simple solution that works without any modifications to the controller program and usually eliminates any cabling expense: The RS232/PPI Multi-Master Cable is coinnected to the Com-Server instead of the PC.
 You install the COM Port Redirector on the PC and then simply tell Step7/Microwin on which virtual COM port it should look for the controller components - that’s it.
 The serial data are tunneled to the Com-Server and the controllers connected to it via TCP/IP or even over the Internet if needed.

 The Com-Server is connected to the RS232/PPI Multi-Master Cable and the network.

-...and the COM port is defined in STEP7/Microwin as a port for communicating with the S7.
+In STEP7/Microwin the virtual COM port is defined as the interface for communication with the S7.